TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   other hand, sometimes theory suggests that `y == 0` when `x == 0`, or that a minimum of the curve is at `x == 0`.
-For instance, if we were growing trees from seed, it might not be unreasonable to assume that the size at time zero is a minimum or in fact essentially zero.
-In that sort of case you should remove the lower order terms from the model.
+For instance, if we were growing trees from seed, it might not be unreasonable to assume that the size at time zero is a minimum or in fact essentially zero (considering the population relationship we are trying to model: that does not mean that an individual tree could shrink for some reason).
+In that sort of case you should feel free to remove the lower order terms from the model.

 When working with the p-values returned by t-tests on regression coefficients, the context should be reflected upon.
 Sometimes only a **single coefficient